Francesca-Bonato/Francesca-Bonato/README.md

 Welcome to my GitHub!
 I'm Francesca, a PhD in Chemistry & Applied Sciences who's transitioning into Software Engineering.
 Through self-study and enrolling in a 6-month coding Bootcamp at Develhope Academy, I am building a solid foundation in both frontend and backend technologies and languages.

-I like to solve problems.
+I thrive on solving problems.

 ### 🛠 Tech Stack
 - 💻 &nbsp;  Javascript | TypeScript | HTML | CSS | Bootstrap | React